edev/mechanical_keyboard/README.md

 * Per-key RGB backlighting.
 * Warm, elegant, timeless aesthetic.
 I have no interest in what's fashionable at any moment in time.
 * Rounded case corners, light weight, and other design choices for comfortable everyday use and transportation.

+Things I explicitly do not want:

+* Wireless charging (of any kind, in any direction)
+* USB passthrough or hub
+* Audio